|

 35. Download An Audio Book You’ve Already Read

-For us, this was the Harry Potter Series.
+For me, this is always the Harry Potter Series.
 Plus there are so many of them that it’s perfect for a long distance road trip.
 You can subscribe to Audible to download your favourite book.

 listening-to-the-harry-potter-audiobook-on-a-long-road-trip-audible